PSCI Home

 • Applicants in academic fields that do not involve clinical certification or licensure but that can be applicable to health systems (e.g. anthropology, sociology, computer science/medical informatics, engineering, etc.) must have received a PhD in their field.

-Funding Stipend rates: Determined by VA Office of Academic Affiliations, depending on the discipline and previous education of the trainee.
+Funding Stipend rates: Determined by VHA Office of Academic Affiliations, depending on the discipline and previous education of the trainee.
 Fellows are eligible to participate in the Federal Employees Health Benefits Program and the Federal Employees Group Life Insurance Program.

-Selection and Selection Criteria: A selection committee will review and rank applications based on the following criteria: quality of credentials and experience, commitment to remain in the VA system, match between personal goals and planned program activities, and strength of recommendations.
+A selection committee will review and rank applications based on the following criteria: quality of credentials and experience, commitment to remain in the VA system, match between personal goals and planned program activities, and strength of recommendations.

 For information about these and other fellowships in the VA: